Wisconsin hunters exceed wolf target by nearly 100 animals - WTMJ

 Associated Press

 MADISON, Wis.
-(AP) — Wisconsin hunters and trappers killed nearly double the number of wolves as the state allotted for a weeklong season, and they did it so quickly that officials had to end the hunt after less than three days, according to figures released Thursday.
+(AP) — Wisconsin hunters and trappers killed nearly double the number of wolves that the state allotted for a weeklong season, and they did it so quickly that officials ended the hunt after less than three days, according to figures released Thursday.

-Nontribal hunters and trappers had registered 215 wolves as of midday, blowing past the state’s kill target of 119.
-The state Department of Natural Resources estimated before the hunt that there were about 1,000 wolves in the state, and its population goal for the animal is 350.
+Nontribal hunters and trappers registered 216 wolves as of Thursday afternoon, blowing past the state’s kill target of 119.
+The state Department of Natural Resources estimated before the hunt that there were about 1,000 wolves in the state.
+Its population goal for the animal is 350.

-The wolf season began Monday and was supposed to run through Sunday, but the DNR shut it down Wednesday afternoon as it became clear hunters would exceed the kill target.
+The wolf season began Monday and was supposed to run through Sunday, but the DNR shut it down Wednesday afternoon as it became clear hunters would exceed the target.
+Hunters and trappers were given a 24-hour grace period, allowing them to remain in the field until Thursday afternoon.

-Kill totals could climb even higher.
-Hunters and trappers have 24 hours to register their kills, which means those who didn’t leave the field until the hunt ended Wednesday afternoon had until Thursday afternoon to register theirs.

-The Ojibwe consider the wolf sacred and oppose hunting the animal.
-It’s unclear if tribal hunters and trappers would kill any wolves.
-Jennings didn’t immediately respond to an email inquiring about how many permits have been issued to tribal hunters and trappers.
+Hunters and trappers also exceeded their kill targets in the three previous wolf seasons but never by more than 10 animals.

+DNR officials said this time nearly 90% of hunters used dogs to chase down wolves, and fresh snow on Monday and Tuesday aided in tracking.
+The state sold 1,547 permits, which equates to 13 hunters or trappers per wolf in the target number, the highest ratio of any wolf season so far.

+Lobner said DNR officials aren’t worried that the wolf population overall has been harmed, calling Wisconsin wolves “very robust.”
+When department officials were planning the hunt, they decided that the population could sustain between 200 and 220 deaths and remain stable.
+Assuming the Ojibwe kill no wolves, the department came close to hitting that mark, he said.

 Wolf management has been one of the most contentious outdoors issues Wisconsin has grappled with in the last 20 years.
-Farmers and rural residents complain wolves are attacking livestock and pets and insist that hunting is the only way to control the apex predators.
-Conservationists counter the population is still too fragile to support hunting and the animals are too beautiful to be killed.
+Farmers and rural residents complain wolves attack livestock and pets and insist that hunting is the only way to control the apex predators.
+Conservationists counter that the population is still too fragile to support hunting and the animals are too beautiful to be killed.

 Then-Gov. Scott Walker, a Republican, signed a law in 2012 that requires the DNR to hold an annual wolf season between November and February after the Obama administration removed the animals from the federal endangered species list.
-The DNR held a hunt that year and in 2013 and 2014, and hunters and trappers exceeded the state’s kill targets in each of those years.
+The DNR held a hunt that year and in 2013 and 2014, and the state’s kill targets were exceeded in each of those years.

 The DNR stopped holding hunts after a federal judge restored protections for wolves in late 2014.
 But the Trump administration removed them from the endangered species list in January, returning management rights to the state and triggering the mandatory season in Wisconsin.

-The DNR was preparing to hold the wolf hunting season in November, but Republican legislators demanded it start before the end of February, saying they were afraid President Joe Biden would place wolves back on the endangered species list before November.
-The DNR refused, but hunter advocacy group Hunter Nation won a court order this month forcing an immediate start of the season.
+The DNR had been preparing to hold the wolf hunting season in November, but Republican legislators demanded it start before the end of February, saying they were afraid President Joe Biden would place wolves back on the endangered species list before November.
+The DNR refused, but hunter advocacy group Hunter Nation won a court order this month forcing an immediate start to the season.

+Plans are still underway for a November season.
+Lobner and Johnson said the department will have to digest the data from the hunt that just ended before considering possible kill targets for that season.

 Follow Todd Richmond on Twitter: https://twitter.com/trichmond1